tillbiskup/aspecd/docs/roadmap.rst

 * Add Zenodo badge to start page of documentation in release

+* Proper handling of results for SingleAnalysisStep in recipes when applied to a list of datasets (result must be a list in this case)

 * Importer with parameters in recipe (*e.g.*, for CSV importer)

 * Expand use cases